KeeUka/Java-JNI-Examples/Example1/README.md

 # Example1

-Here are the steps to reproduce.

-1. Create HelloJNI.java.
-This class will load a c library called 'hello' and execute a native method called 'sayHello'.
+1. Look at HelloJNI.java.
+This class will load a C library called 'hello' and execute a native method called 'sayHello'.

 2. Compile the java file using this command.